Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks: Ballistic Surfing Acceleration: Physical Picture

 The efficiency of BSA depends sensitively on the shock geometry.
-In quasi-perpendicular shocks, where the convection electric field is maximized, particles gain more energy during surfing in the low upstream magnetic field $B_u$ than they lose while gyrating in the compressed downstream field $B_d$, as clearly illustrated in Fig.~3 of Ref.~\citep{Stasiewicz2025}.
+In quasi-perpendicular shocks, where the convection electric field is maximized, particles gain more energy during surfing in the low upstream magnetic field $B_u$ than they lose while gyrating in the compressed downstream field $B_d$, as clearly illustrated in Fig.~3 of \citet{Stasiewicz2025}.
 In contrast, for parallel shocks the convection electric field vanishes, and ballistic surfing acceleration becomes ineffective.
 This strong dependence on shock obliquity is a defining feature of the BSA mechanism and leads to acceleration efficiencies that vary continuously with shock angle.

-Originally developed to explain cosmic-ray acceleration and validated using high-resolution measurements at the Earth's bow shock, ballistic surfing acceleration provides a physically transparent description of particle energization in collisionless shocks.
-The essential ingredients of the mechanism are the large-scale convection electric field and the magnetic-field ramp, while pitch-angle scattering is required only to keep particles in the vicinity of the shock and to facilitate repeated gyrations around the magnetic ramp.

 Below, we apply the BSA model to galaxy cluster merger shocks, which are typically non-relativistic, weakly magnetized, and characterized by low Mach numbers.
-The energy gain per gyroperiod, averaged over an initially isotropic distribution function, is given by Eq.
-(4) in Ref. \citep{Stasiewicz2025} and reads
+The energy gain per gyroperiod, averaged over an initially isotropic distribution function, is given by \citep{Stasiewicz2025}:

-where $c_B=B_d/B_u$ is the shock compression ratio, and $g \lesssim 1$ is a geometric factor that depends on the shock angle, attaining its maximum value for perpendicular shocks.
-The observed spectrum of cosmic rays is consistent with $g\approx 0.8$ as shown in Ref. \citep{Stasiewicz2025}.
+where $c_B = B_d/B_u$ is the magnetic compression ratio and $g \lesssim 1$ is a geometric factor dependent on the shock angle $\zeta$, which remains generally poorly constrained for distant shocks.
+For $g \approx 0.8$, the model yields a cosmic-ray spectral index of $s \approx -2.7$, in excellent agreement with observations \citep{Stasiewicz2025}.

-Using Eq.~(\ref{DK}) for relativistic electrons with kinetic energy $K \approx \gamma m_e c^2$, and gyrofrequency $\omega_c = eB/\gamma m_e c$, the energy gain rate per gyroperiod can be expressed in terms of the relativistic Lorentz factor as
+Using Eq.~(\ref{DK}) for relativistic electrons with kinetic energy $\mathcal{E} \approx \gamma m_e c^2$, and gyrofrequency $\omega_c = eB/\gamma m_e c$, the energy gain rate per gyroperiod can be expressed in terms of the relativistic Lorentz factor as

 For typical galaxy cluster shocks with $c_B \sim 2$--$3$, $\eta \sim 0.1$.